laravel/docs/pennant.md

 <a name="identifying-scope"></a>
 ### Identifying Scope

-Implementing the `FeatureScopeable` contract on your scope objects allows you to customize how the scope is resolved for the underlying Pennant drivers.
+Implementing the `FeatureScopeable` contract on your scope objects allows you to customize what is passed to the underlying Pennant drivers.

 Imagine you are using two different feature drivers in a single application, perhaps the built-in database driver and a 3rd party "Flag Rocket" driver.
-The "Flag Rocket" driver requires a `FlagRocketUser` to identify a user while the database driver can handle an Eloquent model.
+The "Flag Rocket" driver requires a `FlagRocketUser` to identify a user.
+The database driver, however, can handle an Eloquent model.
 Implementing the `toFeatureIdentifier` method allows you to customize the scope passed to each driver.

 ```php
 <?php